hooks into the damp forest floor

 - Population

-- Populations are considered stable and widespread.
-The species is common in forest understorey throughout New Zealand.
-It is threatened by ongoing habitat loss.
+- Populations considered stable and widespread.
+Species common in forest understorey throughout New Zealand.
+Threatened by ongoing habitat loss.

 - Conservation Status